 5. Be aware of posture, walk in your confidence.
 Don't think it matters?
 It really does.
 Falling posture affects the shoulders, entire back, chest, abdomen, and clavicle area.

 Whether it is fibromyalgia pain itself causing you shoulder pain, arthritis or bursitis, you might try utilizing natural remedies first.
 I like Boswelia, CBD oils or cream, and Astazanthin.

 With joint pain, there can be inflammation.
 All of the above suggestions are meant to reduce inflammation as well.
 Be sure to address any bone density issues, and if you are over 50 like I am, then getting a DEXA bone scan every two years is a great idea.

 I know this can be a tough area.
 Keep working at it.
-I have a recent video right here where I am showing a few exercises and tools for the shoulder.
+I have a recent video right here below where I am showing a few exercises and tools for the shoulder.
+Lisa.
+CT.
+PT.